 Minimizes Serious Falls

-This is the percent of residents that suffered from a fall which caused major injury.
+This indicates the percentage of patients who suffered from a fall which caused serious injury.

 Minimizes Urinary Tract Infections